 Phase One raw files have the tiff extension.
 They are large files (>10MB), but the first image is a small thumbnail (width < 400 pixels; height < 300 pixels), and they are labeled as Phase One.
 When these files are detected they are treated as raw files, to be converted by dcraw.

-Four types of YUV420 and one type of YUV422 can be read in Imatest 2020.2, to be released in late 2020, and available in an Alpha version in the Imatest Pilot program.
+Four types of YUV420 and one type of YUV422 can be read in Imatest 2020.2.
 YUV files are converted into RGB format in Rec.709 color space (similar to sRGB).